Matt Taven: New Japan Pro-Wrestling (2014–2015, 2019, 2024)

-Consejo Mundial de Lucha Libre (2016–2019)
+Consejo Mundial de Lucha Libre (2016–2019, 2022)

-Through ROH's working relationship with Consejo Mundial de Lucha Libre (CMLL), Taven made his debut for the Mexican promotion on September 9, 2016, which also marked his return from a nine-month absence due to a knee injury.
-On September 13, Taven was defeated by Rush in Arena México in the last CMLL match of the 2016 tour.
-Taven returned to CMLL on March 17, 2017, unsuccessfully challenging Último Guerrero for the NWA World Historic Middleweight Championship at that year's Homenaje a Dos Leyendas show.
-He returned to Mexico later in 2017, participating in the International Gran Prix as part of "Team International".
-Taven was eliminated by Rush near the end of the tournament.
-Taven returned to CMLL on March 16, 2018, participating in that year's Homenaje a Dos Leyendas show, where he, Atlantis, and Niebla Roja defeated Los Guerreros Laguneros (Euforia, Gran Guerrero, and Último Guerrero).
+Through ROH's working relationship with Consejo Mundial de Lucha Libre (CMLL), Taven made his debut for the Mexican promotion on September 9, 2016, which also marked his return from a nine-month absence due to a knee injury; he teamed with Mr. Niebla and Shocker to defeat Máscara Dorada, Máximo Sexy and Volador Jr. On September 23, Taven lost to Rush in the last CMLL match of the 2016 tour.
+He returned to CMLL on March 17, 2017, at Homenaje a Dos Leyendas ("Homage to Two Legends"), unsuccessfully challenging Último Guerrero for the NWA World Historic Middleweight Championship.
+In September, Taven took part in the International Gran Prix as part of "Team International", eliminating Mephisto before being eliminated by Guerrero near the end of the tournament.

-On March 30, 2018, Taven defeated Volador Jr. to win the NWA World Historic Welterweight Championship.
-He returned to Mexico in August of that year, starting out by losing the NWA World Historic Welterweight Championship back to Volador Jr. at the Negro Casas 40th Anniversary Show.
-Afterwards Taven and Volador Jr. joined forces they were both attacked by Los Ingobernables ("The Unruly"; the team of Rush and El Terrible).
-The storyline with Los Ingobernables built over the following month, with Bárbaro Cavernario replacing El Terrible due to an injury, to the main event of the CMLL 85th Anniversary Show.
-Rush and Cavernario defeated Taven and Volador Jr. on a Lucha de Apuesta ("Bet match").
-As part of the storyline, Taven turned on Volador Jr., costing their team the match.
-After the match both Taven and Volador Jr. had their hair shaved off as a result.
-Taven, now bald, returned to CMLL for the 2018 International Gran Prix tournament.
-During the match, Volador Jr. took revenge on Taven for costing them their match and pinned Taven 45 minutes into the match.
-Taven returned to Mexico and CMLL once more in August 2019, this time as ROH World Heavyweight Champion, for the 2019 International Gran Prix tournament.
-For the second year in the row Volador Jr. pinned Taven to eliminate him.
+Taven again returned to CMLL at Homenaje a Dos Leyendas on March 16, 2018, where he, Atlantis and Niebla Roja defeated Los Guerreros Laguneros (Euforia, Gran Guerrero and Último Guerrero).
+On March 30, Taven defeated Volador Jr. to win the NWA World Historic Welterweight Championship, but lost the title in a rematch at the Negro Casas 40th Anniversary Show on August 3.
+Afterwards, Taven and Volador Jr. joined forces when they were both attacked by Los Ingobernables ("The Unruly"; the team of Rush and El Terrible).
+The storyline culminated in the main event of the CMLL 85th Anniversary Show on September 14, where Rush and Bárbaro Cavernario defeated Taven and Volador Jr. in a Lucha de Apuestas ("bet match") after Taven turned on Volador Jr., causing them both to have their hair shaved off following the match as a result.
+Taven, now bald, returned for the International Gran Prix tournament on October 5, where he eliminated Sansón before Volador Jr. pinned Taven 45 minutes into the match.
+On August 30, 2019, now the ROH World Heavyweight Champion, Taven participated in that year's International Gran Prix tournament, but was eliminated by Volador Jr. for the second year in a row.

+On July 20, 2022, it was announced that Taven would return to CMLL after a nearly three-year absence to compete in that year's International Grand Prix.
+In the tournament on August 19, he submitted Templario before being eliminated by Último Guerrero.
+On December 9, Taven was paired with Hechicero in a tournament for the Copa Bicentenario ("Bicentennial Cup"), but were the first team eliminated by Volador Jr. and Lince Dorado.